-Having your child lose or break a tooth can be scary, for you and your child.
+Having your child knocked out a tooth can be scary, for you and your child.
 Knowing what to do and seeking help from an emergency dentist can save you a lot of fear and anxiety.
 Here’s what you need to know.

 Step 1: Comfort Your Child